schebz/MouseWont/README.md

 Author: Mika Tokamak
 Last Modified: 2025-11-05

-MousePlayWrong is a multi-language framework for generating and executing realistic human-like mouse movements.
+MouseWont is a multi-language framework for generating and executing realistic human-like mouse movements.
 It was inspired by a friend who discussed the complications of creating human-like movements in testing applications or even security applications
-@Pilsy thanks for the challenge the mathematics is sound, I was surprised by the TS outperforming compiled cpp
+@Pilsy, thanks for the challenge.
+The mathematics is sound, I was surprised by the .ts outperforming compiled C++

 I can extend this much more but should give you a good idea of combinations needed to create random huma like movement ...